Auto & Home Insurance Comparison

 |---|---|---|---|

-| ZIP Code | Garaging / property ZIP | Only if you moved | Local risk and costs drive pricing |
+| ZIP Code | Garaging ZIP or property ZIP | Only if you moved | Local risk and repair costs can change pricing. |

-| Liability limits | Choose a baseline | Increase in small steps | Protects assets if a claim is large |
+| Liability limits | One baseline limit | Increase in small steps | Higher limits can protect assets after a serious claim. |

-| Deductibles | Start with current comfort | Try slightly higher | Balances premium vs claim-time cost |
+| Deductibles | Your current comfort level | Try a higher deductible | Lower premium may mean higher claim-time cost. |

-| Add-ons | Keep baseline add-ons | Remove only one | Avoid “cheap” quotes that cut value |
+| Add-ons | Keep all current add-ons first | Remove one at a time | Prevents losing value just to lower the price. |

-| Bundling | Same coverages first | Compare bundle vs separate | Can reduce price and simplify billing |
+| Bundle option | Same auto and home limits | Compare bundle vs separate policies | Bundling may reduce price and simplify billing. |

 New Car Insurance Quote

-Choosing the Best Auto Insurance
+Choosing Better Auto Insurance Value

 Home Insurance Considerations